 Disney Springs is home to many varied and delicious dining options.
 There are more affordable restaurants like the Earl of Sandwich or Chicken Guy, and there are places to splurge like the BOATHOUSE or Homecomin’.
 If you are looking for sweets, there are several options, including the Sprinkles cupcake bakery, Amorette’s Patisserie, the Ganachery, and Ghiradelli Soda Fountain.
 For an interesting tasting experience, guests can sample Coke flavors from all over the world at the World of Coca-Cola Store.
 There are a ton of options for dining all around Disney Springs!

 Disney Springs is home to some great streetmosphere performers that range from living statues to musical acts.
 There are also frequent performances from dance groups and bands.
 All of these performances are free for guests at Disney Springs to enjoy.
 There are other entertainment options, in addition to these free acts, that require a fee or ticket.
 Among these is the unique Cirque de Soleil show, which features impressive acrobatics.
 Another option is to take a ride on the Characters in Flight hot air balloon or an Amphicar.
 Both of these experiences have become iconic to Disney Springs.
-For some indoor fun, you can check out the VOID virtual reality experience or Splitsville Bowling alley.
-Both are great places to stop if you have a rainy day at Disney.
+For some indoor fun, you can check out the Splitsville Bowling alley ( also a great place to stop if you have a rainy day at Disney).

 The Walt Disney World resorts are so varied and interesting that it is possible to spend an entire day just exploring the different and immersive themes.
 The Deluxe resorts are the most immersive, and visiting at least a few of these beautiful places is a must-do.
 There are a lot of great offerings available at the resorts, including dining and shopping, but it is a lot of fun to explore the various themed areas.
 Many of the resorts offer great spots to view the nightly fireworks without having to have a park ticket.
 The resorts generally decorate for each major holiday, but at Christmas, all of the resorts become absolutely stunning with over the top decorations.
 At various times of the year, some of the resorts also offer extra activities and magic, including character meet and greets and free resort tours.
 These offerings change frequently, but it is possible to check when they are offered on our resort activities page.